Progressive Autoregressive Video Diffusion Models: Experiments

 \subsection{Ablation Study}

-We conduct ablation studies on the PA-\internalmodel model to evaluate the impact of ``chunk-by-chunk denoising'' and ``keeping clean frames available in temporal self-attention'', as described in~\cref{sec:4.1}.
-Qualitative comparison has been shown in~\cref{fig:vs_ablation}.
+We conduct ablation studies on the PA-\internalmodel model to evaluate the impact of chunked frames (\cref{sec:method:chunked_latents}), and overlapped conditioning (\cref{sec:method:overlapped_conditioning}).
+Qualitative comparison is shown in~\cref{fig:vs_ablation} and in the project webpage.
 In Ablation 1, we observe that the absence of clean frames in the input sequence prevents noisy frames from attending to previous clean frames, resulting in poor performance over a long duration.
-This also causes frame-to-frame discontinuity, which is more noticeable in the supplementary anonymous webpage.
+This also causes frame-to-frame discontinuity, which is more noticeable in the project webpage.
 In Ablation 2, not decoding the video chunk-by-chunk leads to severe cumulative errors, causing the video to diverge after only a few seconds.